-How Latino activists brought down powerful Arizona sheriff Joe Arpaio
+How Latino activists brought down powerful Arizona sheriff Joe Arpaio.

-Driving While Brown is a saga and a warning.
-Two investigative journalists spent several years chronicling the human consequences of Sheriff Joe Arpaio’s relentless immigration enforcement in Maricopa County, Arizona.
-They tell the tale of two dueling movements—Arizona’s restrictionist cause embraced by Joe Arpaio and the Latino resistance that rose up against him.
-This inside story of the wrenching battles that embittered and divided Arizonans offers a fresh perspective on the roots of the Trump administration's national crusade against immigrants.
+Journalists Terry Greene Sterling and Jude Joffe-Block spent years chronicling the human consequences of Sheriff Joe Arpaio’s relentless immigration enforcement in Maricopa County, Arizona.
+In Driving While Brown, they tell the tale of two opposing movements that redefined Arizona’s political landscape—the restrictionist cause advanced by Arpaio and the Latino-led resistance that rose up against it.